Revelation 9:5

 The locusts were not given power to kill them, but only to torment them for five months, and their torment was like the stinging of a scorpion.

-They were not given power to kill them
+The locusts were not given power to kill them

-but only to torment them
+but only to torment them for five months

-And their torment was like the stinging of a scorpion
+and their torment was like the stinging of a scorpion

 Persons / Places / Events